requirejs/alameda/README.md

 hook used for builds/some third party tools.
 * requirePluginLoad: depends too much on requirejs sync resolution for that particular built case.
 Not technically a deficiency in the loader, the globals.main does get set correctly, and the plugin's load() method is not called.
+* definedSpecified: no require.defined() & require.specified.
+* None of the error/retries, no require.undef()

 ## Things that could be considered optional